vanderbiltrobotics/Programming-Workshops/lessons/git_github.md

 3. Continue working on those files until you've reached a logical checkpoint
 4. Commit the changes to those files (`git commit -m "Brief commit message explaining what you've changed"`)

-Once you've added a file to the staging area, it'll stay there until you explicitly remove it from the staging area (`git reset HEAD [FILENAME]`) so you don't need to re-add the file before every subsequent commit.
+Once you've added a file to the staging area, it'll stay there until you explicitly remove it from the staging area (`git reset HEAD [FILENAME]`) or until you make a commit.
+After you make a commit, you'll have to re-stage the file before the next commit.
+This can be a little tedious and many programs that integrate git (such as CLion or GitHub Desktop) will automatically re-stage modified files.

 Here are a few useful git commands related to commits
 - `git status` - this will show you what files in the working directory have been modified since the last commit and whether or not those files are in the staging area.
 It's useful to check this before committing so you can see exactly what changes will be saved in the commit.